signalogic/SigDL/README.md

 <a name="TexasInstrumentsC66x"></a>
 ## Texas Instruments c66x

 Deep learning model support for c66x multicore CPUs is pending support from Texas Instruments. c66x devices can perform energy efficient, high performance deep learning, as demonstrated in this [deep learning embedded target comparison paper by Dr. Nachiket Kapre](http://nachiket.github.io/publications/caffepresso_cases2016.pdf) at the University of Waterloo.
-Whether TI will embrace the need for a cloud based deep leaning solution to support training, testing, and model compression for embedded targets -- and the required investment, resources, and third-party support -- is a pending question.
+Whether TI will embrace the need for a cloud based deep learning solution to support training, testing, and model compression for embedded targets -- and the required investment, resources, and third-party support -- is a pending question.

 As a potential basis for a c66x deep learning cloud solution, the architecture shown in the pictures and links below already works.
 Currently this architecture supports OpenCV, C/C++, Python, c66x math and DSP libraries, 8-bit MAC operations (32-bit accumulation), and other essential deep learning components, but a substantial amount of additional work is needed.

-The images below show multiple 64-core PCIe cards (e.g. 384 or more c66x cores, suitable for training on high resolution data sets), in standard 1U and 2U Dell and HP servers.
+The images below show multiple 64-core PCIe cards (up to 384 or more c66x cores depending on server form-factor, suitable for training on high resolution data sets), in standard 1U and 2U Dell and HP servers.

 ![Image](https://github.com/signalogic/SigDCA/blob/master/images/Dell_R720_128_c66x_cores.jpg?raw=true "Dell R720 server with 128 c66x cores, suitable for cloud based deep learning training, testing, and model compression")